 Weather in the Western Cape Coastal region is mild Mediteranean.

 The graphs below indicate the average rainfall and the number of rain days as well as the average maximum and minimum temperature per month.

 The table below reflects the average rainfall per month, at the starting point of the Cape Winelands Walk.
-It was measured by us in Somerset West over the period 2002-2014.
-The average rainfall in Somerset West was 890 mm over the 12 year period.
+It was measured by us in Somerset West over the period of 20 years.
+The average rainfall in Somerset West was 890 mm over the period.
 May, June, July, August and September are the high rainfall months.
 The second table shows average rain days.
-The historic data indicate rain days of 8 to 11 per month during May to September in the Cape Winelands.
+The historic data indicate rain days of 8 to 10 per month during May to September in the Cape Winelands.

 An indication of the Cape Winelands temperature is provided below.
-The graphs show the monthly statistics for Jonkershoek over the period 2008 -2010, provided by Cape Nature.
+The graphs show the monthly statistics for Stellenbosch.
 It shows that the coldest days can be expected from June to September and the warmest months are December to February

 The ground in the area is mainly sandy and rough.